-Pursuant to the 2008 Incentive Plan, the Compensation Committee awards a combination of restricted stock units and stock appreciation rights.
-Stock appreciation rights are made at a specified strike price set forth in the applicable award agreement, which is generally the mean of the highest and lowest sales price of our Common Stock on the date of grant of the award or on the last preceding trading date if no sales are made on the date of grant.
-Restricted stock units and stock appreciation rights are awarded subject to such terms and conditions as established by the Compensation Committee, including vesting periods.
-Pursuant to awards granted to our Named Executive Officers under the 2008 Incentive Plan, unvested restricted stock units and stock appreciation rights will become fully exercisable or vested upon a change in control or death and will terminate upon any other termination of employment, except "Retirement" as provided under the Executive Retirement Agreements.
-See "Post-Termination Compensation" for a definition of change in control and a discussion of the extended vesting terms under the Executive Retirements.
+Prior to the adoption of the 2016 Incentive Plan, the Compensation Committee awarded restricted stock units, stock appreciation rights and performance shares pursuant to the 2008 Incentive Plan.
+Stock appreciation rights were granted at a specified strike price set forth in the applicable award agreement, which was generally the mean of the highest and lowest sales price of our Common Stock on the date of grant of the award or on the last preceding trading date if no sales were made on the date of grant.
+Restricted stock units, stock appreciation rights and performance shares were awarded subject to such terms and conditions as established by the Compensation Committee, including vesting periods.
+Pursuant to awards granted to our Named Executive Officers under the 2008 Incentive Plan, unvested restricted stock units, stock appreciation rights and performance shares will become fully exercisable or vested upon a change in control or death and will terminate upon any other termination of employment, except as provided under the Executive Severance Agreements.
+See "Post-Termination Compensation" for a definition of change in control and a discussion of the vesting terms under the Executive Severance Agreements.